LouDnl/USBSID-Pico/README.md

 # Hardware
 ### Where to buy
-You can buy assembled boards (minus Pico) while available from me - send me a message on any of my socials - or at [PCBWay here](https://www.pcbway.com/project/shareproject/USBSID_Pico_c99c9748.html).
+Assembled boards while available (and minus Pico) can be purchased from me - send me a message on any of my socials.
-Ordering at PCBWay will require you to order atleast 5 boards + assembly.
+At a minimum of 5 assembled boards it is also possible to purchase at [PCBWay here](https://www.pcbway.com/project/shareproject/USBSID_Pico_c99c9748.html).
+I am currently negotiating the possibility for the boards to be purchasable at an online store here in NL.
 ### Schematic and BOM
-If you're up to it you can create your own development board by using the provided [schematic](resources/v1.0-schematic.pdf) and [interactive BOM](https://loudnl.github.io/).
+If you want and are up to it you can create your own development board by using the provided [schematic](resources/v1.0-schematic.pdf) and [interactive BOM](https://loudnl.github.io/).
-### PCB Features
+### PCB Features ~ v1.0
 - Supports all MOS SID chips e.g. MOS6581, MOS6582 & MOS8580
 - Supports SID chip replacements e.g. [SIDKick-Pico](https://github.com/frntc/SIDKick-pico), [SwinSID](https://github.com/dmantione/swinsid), ARMSID (untested), FPGASID (untested)
 - 1 MHz oscillator (external optional, enabled via jumper pad)